 What are the Benefits of Using Post-Consumer Recycled Plastics?

-For distributors looking for sustainable and cost-effective options, post-consumer resin products can be a good bet.
-They also perform and look similar to virgin resins, said Goldenberg, though they aren’t exactly alike.
+For distributors looking for sustainable and cost-effective options, post-consumer resin (PCR) products can be a good bet.
+They also perform and look similar to virgin resins, said Giesige, though they aren’t exactly alike.

 “They’re never going to be 100 percent identical to virgin plastic, and that’s not always a bad thing,” he said.
 “A lot of people like to see that there is a difference and really see that they are doing something different by trying this material.”

-Post-consumer options are perhaps more popular than options like degradable or compostable materials, said Goldenberg.
+Post-consumer options are perhaps more popular than options like degradable or compostable materials, Knapke added.
 That’s because they’re easy enough to understand: Materials are used for their intended purpose and then created into new materials through recycling.
+They are also beneficial by diverting waste from landfills and reducing greenhouse gases (GHGs) that are associated with the extraction and processing of the resources needed to produce new raw materials.

 And unlike compostable or degradable products, which can create a lot of questions – like how does it degrade or how long does it take to break down – when your recycled-origin material arrives, you already know what it is and how it works.